lvuletic971/scrap-analysis/README.md

 - the **Article dimension**
 - the **Manufacturing Fact table**

-are documented in additional detail within the project.
+are documented in additional detail within the project [ime](./ETL).

 ---